solidify/azure-devops-backup-tool-docs/backup.md

 ![image](https://github.com/user-attachments/assets/0b717dc2-6b07-4dd8-b1f1-35470c855e26)

-We are now done with creating our
+We are now done with creating our Backup Pipeline.
+Before we run it, we must specify some parameters to let the pipeline know our API credentials, where our resources are, etc.

 ### 4. Storing pipeline variables and secrets in Variable Groups

+We will use **Variable Groups** to store our pipeline parameters, which will enable us to use the backup pipeline in a dynamic fashion.

+Under the **Pipelines** -> **Library** menu, add a new Variable Group:

 ![image](https://github.com/user-attachments/assets/693619be-ca39-431a-9624-9b8a69b9ffab)

 Name the variable group "backup-pipeline" (must match the variable group name in the YAML definition of the backup pipeline).
-Enter the same variables as shown in the screenshot below and click **Save**.
+You can change the name at any time as long as your consistently update the variable group name in the YAML definition of the pipeline.
+Enter the same variables as shown in the screenshot below (replace the values with your own scenario) and click **Save**.

 ![image](https://github.com/user-attachments/assets/f2640a4c-fbe3-441b-a082-2482caf3427a)